Welcome to Noble!

 The purpose of Noble is to create highly interactive, fast-paced, and powerful gameplay while maintaining the budget-conscious mindset of other community formats like Pauper.

-Noble is primarily the brainchild of user @Arkratos after a discord pauper tournament devolved into discussion on the inclusion of Uncommons to “spice things up”.
+Noble is primarily the brainchild of user @Arkratos and @KingOfTheDepths after a BoshNRoll discord pauper tournament devolved into discussion on the inclusion of Uncommons to “spice things up”.

 Characteristics of Noble

-• Card advantage engines are powerful, i.e. monarch, initiative, skullclamp, T. Cruise, Expressive Iteration
+Card advantage engines are powerful, e.g. "The Monarch", "The Initiative", Skullclamp, Treasure Cruise, and Expressive Iteration

-• Permanents are powerful but not pushed. i.e. Dragon’s Rage Channeler exists, but Omnath and Jace do not
+Permanents are powerful but not pushed.
+Dragon’s Rage Channeler exists, but Omnath, Locus of Creation and Jace The Mind Sculptor do not.

-• Very interaction-heavy.
+Very interaction-heavy.
 All the best removal in the game was printed at common or uncommon.
-Bolt, Swords, Path, Pending, Push, Snuff Out, etc.. are all available, as are Force of Will, Cabal Therapy, etc..
+Lightning Bolt, Sword to Plowshares, Path to Exile, Prismatic Ending, Fatal Push, Snuff Out, etc.. are all available, as are Force of Will, Cabal Therapy, etc..

-• Extremely Limited mana-fixing options.
-No untapped duals, only slow fetches.
-Multicolored decks are forced to either sacrifice late game with City of Brass and Gemstone Mine or early game with tapped trilands and astrolabe.
-Tribal is the one exception.
+Extremely Limited mana-fixing options.
+No untapped duals, no untapped fetchlands.
+Multicolored decks are forced to either sacrifice late game with City of Brass and Gemstone Mine or early game with tapped lands and other fixing.

-• Synergistic deck building is rewarded.
-"Good stuff" piles don't exist or aren't good
+Synergistic deck building is rewarded.
+"Good stuff" piles generally aren't good

-• Combat step is king, with a lack of good board clears, and lots of efficient creatures
+Combat step is king, with a lack of good board wipes and efficient creatures

 Noble Banlist, Short History